Raglan shooting: Community detention for man who bought gun for accused murderer

 - Bianca Buckley, partner of Raglan shooting victim Sean McKinnon, focused on memories of their time together - NZ Herald

-The 23-year-old man accused of McKinnon's murder and threatening to kill Buckley will stand trial in November.
+Garson is accused of McKinnon's murder and threatening to kill Buckley and will stand trial in November.

-The attack on McKinnon and Buckley took place in a remote carpark south of Raglan as the pair slept in their campervan at 3am.
+Police say the attack on McKinnon and Buckley took place in the middle of the night in a remote carpark south of Raglan as the pair slept in their campervan.

-McKinnon, 33, a surfer from Victoria, was shot while Buckley escaped and ran 2km in the dark to raise the alarm.
+McKinnon, 33, a surfer from Victoria, suffered a fatal gunshot while Buckley escaped and ran 2km in the dark to raise the alarm.

-The couple's van was later found dumped in Gordonton with McKinnon's body inside.
+The couple's van was later found in Gordonton with McKinnon's body inside.

-Through victim advocate Ruth Money, Buckley told the court McKinnon's death had shattered her life and she suffered post traumatic stress disorder including flashbacks of the event.
+Through victim advocate Ruth Money, Buckley told the court McKinnon's death had shattered her life and she suffered post-traumatic stress disorder, including flashbacks of the event.

-"How do I use simple words to describe how you illegally supplying that gun has torn my world apart," Buckley's victim impact statement read by Money said.
+"How do I use simple words to describe how you illegally supplying that gun has torn my world apart," Buckley's victim impact statement, read by Money, said.

-"I believe your actions enabled the death of my fiancé, the love of my life, and I witnessed it all."
+"I believe your actions enabled the death of my fiance, the love of my life, and I witnessed it all."

 Buckley said she now lived in fear of going out in the dark and camping, she was anxious, and couldn't work for nine months after McKinnon's death.

-She had cancelled her Australian citizenship application because the couple's dream to live together in Australia was ruined.
+She had cancelled her Australian citizenship application because the couple's dream to live together in Australia was over.

 "You have torn apart my relationship with Sean's family.
 I am now single again at age 32 years when we were planning to have babies and build a house this year.